• Skip to main content

 It's actually not that difficult to learn a song in a foreign language.
 After all, most of us non-French speakers at some point learned how to sing "Frère Jacques!"

-Learning a foreign language enhances kids’ understanding of how language structure, grammar and vocabulary work.
-Plus, it’s fun and help your kids gain self-confidence.
+Learning a foreign language enhances kids' understanding of how language structure, grammar and vocabulary work.
+Plus, it's fun and helps your kids gain self-confidence.
 You can find tons of choices on YouTube.
-Here’s one for younger kids.
+Here's a Spanish option for younger kids.

 Alternatively, children can learn a poem in a foreign language.
 I love From the Bellybutton of the Moon: And Other Summer Poems / Del Ombligo de la Luna: Y Otros Poemas de Veranowhich by Francisco X. Alarcon.
 It includes short poems in both Spanish and English.
 This brings us to the fourth summer literacy activity....